 Do we need sports drinks?

-First of all, sports drinks are not the be-all and end-all of hydration, yet they have their place.
-If an individual is a 'salty sweater'; has a high sweat rate; exercises in sweltering conditions; exercises over extended periods (over 60 mins), or a combination of both, then they might come in handy.
+First of all, sports drinks are not the be-all and end-all of hydration, yet they can form a key part of an effective supplement regime.
+If an individual is a 'salty sweater'; has a high sweat rate; exercises in sweltering conditions; exercises over extended periods (over 60 mins), or a combination of both, then they will come in handy.
 Sports drinks typically contain a mixture of water, fast-acting carbohydrates or sugar, and the following electrolytes:

 o Sodium (Na+) - The primary electrolyte in focus as it is involved in water retention, muscle excitability, and the permeability of the cells within your body.
 (4) The addition of sodium in sports drinks not only allows the body to hold on to water, hence keeping us hydrated, but also drives the thirst mechanism while replacing the sodium lost through sweat.
 (5) Drinking too much water is a common issue among endurance athletes in hot conditions, which results in 'drowning out' sodium.
 Sports Dietitians Australia (2019) explains that this condition is known as hyponatraemia, referring to diluted sodium in the bloodstream from over-hydrating, causing headaches, disorientation and, in severe cases, coma or death.
 This is just one example of what can happen when an electrolyte imbalance occurs.